Get ready for plant-based borscht served with vegan sour cream!

 - Peel and wash the vegetables.

 - Grate the carrots, celery root, zucchini, red cabbage, and beets using a food processor or medium grate.

 - Chop the onion, tomato, and bell pepper into 1/2 inch cubes or smaller.

-- Liquid sauté grated and chopped vegetables in pan for 3 to 5 minutes: Heat several tablespoons of vegetable broth in a pan over medium-high heat until bubbling, then add veggies and liquid sauté until just al dente, just as you would with oil, frequently deglazing pan with wooden spatula and additional broth if it evaporates.
+- Liquid sauté the grated and chopped vegetables in pan for 3 to 5 minutes: Heat several tablespoons of vegetable broth in a pan over medium-high heat until bubbling, then add veggies and liquid sauté until just al dente, just as you would with oil, frequently deglazing pan with wooden spatula and additional broth if it evaporates.

 - Heat 3 cups vegetable broth in large pot until boiling, then reduce heat to simmer.